frieder/jira-issue-updater/README.md

 | Default  |     |

 Updates the due date of the ticket.
 The format must be in ISO 8601 format - `yyyy-MM-dd`. <br>
 The option is ignored when blank.
-To remove the assignee set the value to `REMOVE`.
+To remove the due date set the value to `REMOVE`.

 ### Option: resolution